Carpenter Rocks: History and settlement

-The earliest people in the Carpenter Rocks area were the aboriginal communities from the Booandik tribe.
+The earliest people in the Carpenter Rocks area were the Aboriginal communities from the Booandik tribe.
 They were scattered in small groups along the coast where they had access to an abundance of food and water.
-Due to disease and land dispossession the last full-blooded Booandik died in 1904.
+Due to disease and land dispossession the last full-blooded Booandik person died in 1904.

-Lieutenant James Grant, when on board HMS Lady Nelson, was the first known British person to view land known today as south eastern South Australia.
-On 3 December 1800, he sighted what at first he thought was four unconnected islands, but on a closer look realized they were two mountains and two capes.
-One of these he named Cape Banks, just west of today's township, after English Botanist - Joseph Banks.
+Lieutenant James Grant, when on board HMS Lady Nelson, was the first known British person to view land known today as south-eastern South Australia.
+On 3 December 1800, he sighted what at first he thought were four unconnected islands, but on a closer look, realised were two mountains and two capes.
+One of these he named Cape Banks, just west of today's township, after English botanist Joseph Banks.
 On 4 April 1802, the French explorer Nicholas Baudin aboard the ship Geographe noticed the area and made the observation:

-According to Geoffrey Manning and Rodney Cockburn in "Place Names of South Australia", "The Rocks" were named "Les Carpentiers" ("The Carpenters") by Nicholas Baudin because their indented and serrated nature reminded him of a carpenter's saw.
+According to Geoffrey Manning and Rodney Cockburn in Place Names of South Australia, "The Rocks" were named "Les Carpentiers" ("The Carpenters") by Nicholas Baudin because their indented and serrated nature reminded him of a carpenter's saw.

+The passenger steamer Admella was wrecked on a reef near Cape Banks off the coast of Carpenter Rocks in 1859, on a trip from Port Adelaide to Melbourne, with great loss of life, as rescue boats could not get close enough to rescue survivors.

 The Cape Banks Lighthouse has been listed as a state heritage place on the South Australian Heritage Register.

-On 31 October 1996, boundaries were created for the locality which was given the "long established name."
+On 31 October 1996, boundaries were created for the locality, which was given the "long established name."